in Random Crap

 Include a link to your latest blog post at the end of your comment?

-THINGS I LOVE TODAY: CAT BONNETS
+THINGS I LOVE TODAY: THESE SOCKS

 Enter your email address and receive notifications of new posts by email.
 It's like I'm stalking you, but more efficient.